QBDev0ps/DevOps-Cloud-projects/Project1.md

 ## 34. useradd, userdel Commands

-useradd is used to create a new user Account and only those with Admin rights can run it.
+useradd is used to create a new user Account and only those with Admin rights can execute it.
 To use it, we type in the `useradd` command along with the name of the new user account and then we type the `passwd` command along with the name of the user account.
 So in our instance to create a user account named Abdul1, we enter the following commands:

-`useradd Abdul11
+`useradd Abdul1`

-`passwd Abdul1
+`passwd Abdul1`

 The system prompts us to input the password once and then asks us to reconfirm it as shown in the output image below.